Lake Mead's water level has dropped

 The Las Vegas Valley gets about 90 percent of its water from the Colorado River, which is facing the worst drought on record.

-Since January 2000, Lake Mead's water level has dropped approximately 100 feet.
+Since January 2000, Lake Mead's water level has dropped more than 130 feet.
 As a Southern Nevada Water Authority member agency, the Las Vegas Valley Water District (LVVWD) adopted mandatory conservation measures to help the community weather the drought.

 Snowmelt and precipitation in the Colorado Rocky Mountains feed the Colorado River, which flows into Lake Mead.
 The Rocky Mountains have had below-average snowfall for several years, decreasing the amount of runoff into the Colorado River.